microsoft/ace/docs/tb_styling.md

 </pre>
 Ace maps these properties (and others, such as Content) to their most natural native counterparts.

-## Conslidating Properties Into a Style
+## Consolidating Properties Into a Style

 A *style* is a simple object that consolidates properties and their values.
 In XAML, you can define and apply a style to a single button as follows: